Cookie Policy

 What happens if you don’t allow cookies?

-You may refuse to accept cookies by activating the setting on your browser which allows you to refuse the setting of cookies.
-However, if you select this setting you may be unable to access certain parts of our site.
-If you don’t accept cookies you might not get or experience the more relevant content and may be unable to access certain parts of our site.
-Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies when you log on to our site.
+You can refuse to accept cookies by activating the corresponding setting in your browser.
+However, selecting this option may render you unable to access certain parts of our site.
+If you decline cookies, you may miss out on more relevant content and experience limitations in accessing specific sections of our site.
+Unless you have adjusted your browser settings to refuse cookies, our system will issue cookies when you log onto our site.

 User Sites